-To many women working at home is a dream come true, with flexible schedules, financial freedom, a short commute to your home office and the ability to do something you love.
+To many, working at home is a dream come true, with flexible schedules, financial freedom, a short commute to your home office, and the ability to do something you love.

-Household chores, pets, TV and family members are just a few of the distractions you’ll encounter when you start working at home.
-Planning ahead will be key – having readily available snacks for consumption, pre-planning children’s activities or having child care arranged and having a separate office space can all help minimize distractions, but ultimately it is up to you to stay focused.
+Household chores, pets, TV, and family members are just a few of the distractions you’ll encounter when you start working at home.
+Planning ahead will be key – having readily available snacks for consumption, planning children’s activities or having childcare arranged, and having a separate office space can all help minimize distractions, but ultimately, it is up to you to stay focused.

 Even though you can work at your local coffee shop, or you can hop on Twitter and socialize, the majority of your time is going to be spent all by yourself.
-If you’re a social butterfly that requires a lot of social stimulation, working at home may cause you to go stir crazy or it make even make you socially depressed.
+If you’re a social butterfly that requires a lot of social stimulation, working at home may cause you to go stir crazy, or it may even make you feel socially depressed.

-What other skills and personality traits are needed to successfully work at home?
+What other skills and personality traits are needed to successfully work-at-home?